"

 • Describe the digestive system and the function of the digestive organs

-• Identify the parts of the microscope and demonstrate its use.
+• Identify the parts of the nervous system

 C. Chemistry